GiusTex/EdgeGPT/README.md

 And at the end it takes RawBingString and adds it Bing context (useful to tell the character what to do with the informations), generating BingString.
 If you want you can also change the context around the RawBingString from the webui within EdgeGPT options > EdgeGPT context, to better suit your desidered answer.

 ## Weaknesses:
-Sometimes the character ignores the Bing output, even if it is in his memory.
 Being still a new application, you are welcome to make tests to find your optimal result, be it clearing the conversation, changing the context around the Bing output, or something else.
+- Sometimes the character ignores the Bing output, even if it is in his memory, in this case asking "Can you repeat me [whatever you asked]" may help.
+- The character could start his answer with ":", but after some messages it goes away.

 ## Contributing
 Pull requests, suggestions and bug reports are welcome, but as I'm not a programmer I can't guarantee I'll be of help.